Raychaudhuri equation in scalar-tensor theory: Static spherically symmetric case

-It is clear from the above discussion that we have a possibility of $R_{\mu\nu}u^\mu u^\nu$ to be negative (at least in some region of spacetime depending on the value of $\omega$).
-We shall depict the results with plots of $P_2$, $P_3$, $P_4$ and $R_{\mu\nu}u^\mu u^\nu$ in Figs. \ref{fig1} and \ref{fig2}, for two different (one positive and one negative) values of $\omega$.
+To get a definite idea about the overall sign of $R_{\mu\nu}u^\mu u^\nu$, we will now plot the behavior of the terms $P_2$, $P_3$, $P_4$ and $R_{\mu\nu}u^\mu u^\nu$.
+The plots for a positive and a negative value of $\omega$ are presented in Figs. \ref{fig1} and \ref{fig2}, respectively.
+The qualitative nature of the plots does not appear to depend on $|\omega |$ as long as the sign of $\omega$ is fixed.

-We have found that (as is also evident from the plots) $R_{\mu\nu}u^\mu u^\nu$ is negative only for allowed negative values of $\omega$ and it approaches zero for large $r$ (Fig. \ref{fig2}).
-For positive $\omega$, $R_{\mu\nu}u^\mu u^\nu$ is positive and approaches zero for large $r$ (Fig. \ref{fig1}).
-For a fixed sign of $\omega$, the qualitative nature of the plots does not change with different values of $\omega$.
-Therefore, a negative $\omega$ is necessary in this case to have a possibility of avoiding a singularity.
+It is evident from the plots that $R_{\mu\nu}u^\mu u^\nu$ is negative only for allowed negative values of $\omega$ (Fig. \ref{fig2}).
+For positive $\omega$, $R_{\mu\nu}u^\mu u^\nu$ is always positive (Fig. \ref{fig1}).
+It approaches zero for large $r$ in both the cases.
+Therefore, for it to be possible to avoid a singularity in this specific model, $\omega$ has to be negative.